-The Gold Mine is a pairs event which awards Swedish Master Points in Gold.
-The tournament starts with a Qualifying Swiss of 42 boards on Saturday August 6 followed by the Finals of 38 boards on Sunday August 7.
+The Gold Mine is a pairs' event which awards Swedish Master Points in Gold.
+The tournament starts with a Qualifying Swiss of 42 boards on Saturday August 5 followed by the Finals of 38 boards on Sunday August 6.

-The 20 top-ranked pairs after the Swiss are qualified for the A-finals, the next 20 for the B-finals and so on.
-The last final may contain 19-38 pairs.
+The 20 top-ranked pairs after the Swiss are qualified for the A-finals, the next 22 for the Bfinals, the then next 22 for the C-finals and so on.
+The last final may contain 21-42 pairs.
 All the finals will play 19 rounds of two boards.